Definition of Real GDP

 GDP stands for Gross Domestic Product.
 It is the total value of all individual goods and services produced within the domestic territory of a country during a financial year.

 - Q: Stands for the number of goods produced during the year.

 - S: Stands for services.

-To calculate the Gross domestic product, Multiply the Value of Goods and services with quantity produced.
+To calculate the Gross domestic product, Multiply the Value of Goods and services by the quantity produced.

-- Constant Price/Base Price: It means the price which is constant and fixed or previous year price.
+- Constant Price/Base Price: It means the price which is constant and fixed or the previous year’s price.
 It is basically a base year’s price.

 - Base Year: It is a standard previous year in which no major economic changes have taken place.

 We can use the following formula for conversion of GDP at current price into GDP at a constant price:

 Let understand the calculation of GDP at current and constant price with the below example:

 There are three categories of goods named X, Y, and Z. We need to calculate the value of a domestic product at a current and constant price for the year 2005.